Corporation Business Tax Information

 |*Average of beginning and end of year balances|

 |**A surplus reserve is an amount set aside or deducted from current or retained earnings for meeting future liabilities|

 |*** Holdings of stock includes all non-governmental corporations, whether closely or publicly held, including treasury stock.|

 Companies that conduct business in multiple states are allowed to apportion their capital base.
 Companies apportion their capital base based upon the percentage of their total tangible and intangible assets located in Connecticut.
 A tangible asset is in Connecticut when it is physically located within the state.
 An intangible asset is presumed to be in Connecticut if the company’s principal place of business is in Connecticut unless it can be clearly established that some or all of such assets are held in connection with business conducted outside of Connecticut.

 Groups of companies that file a Form CT-1120CU, Combined Unitary Corporation Business Tax Return, also generally apportion their capital base based upon the percentage of their tangible and intangible assets in Connecticut.
-See Form CT-1120A-CU, Apportionment Computation for Combined Unitary Filers, and SN 2016(1), Combined Unitary Legislation, for more information.
+See Form CT-1120A-CU, Apportionment Computation for Combined Unitary Filers, and Special Notice 2016(1), Combined Unitary Legislation, for more information.